The Illusion of Immunity

 Income Protection vs. Specified Illness Cover

-While Specified Illness cover offers a lump sum payment if you suffer from a specified illness, Income Protection ensures a steady income if any illness or injury prevents you from working.
+While Specified Illness Cover offers a lump sum payment if you suffer from a covered illness, Income Protection ensures a steady income if any illness or injury prevents you from working.
 This income continues until you’re medically cleared to return to work or until the end of your benefit period.

-It’s noteworthy that the most frequent claims for Income Protection are due to psychological and orthopaedic issues.
-These conditions might prevent you from working but are less likely to result in claims from Specified Illness cover.
+It’s noteworthy that in 2023, the most frequent claims for Income Protection were due to psychological and orthopaedic conditions.
+These conditions might prevent you from working but are less likely to result in claims from Specified Illness Cover.

 The Essence of Financial Planning